The opposition to smart meters in Arizona

 We told them about electrical hypersensitivity and the living situation of the most sensitive people, who need to use various low-EMF technologies and live in specially built homes in rural areas.
 Most also live on a limited income, so relocation or expensive technical fixes are not realistic.
 We also told them that we estimated 500 people in Arizona were so sensitive that a smart meter would produce acute symptoms, so it was simply not possible for them to live with a smart meter.
 Since the general population seemed unconcerned about cell towers and cell phones, we didn’t expect smart meters to be a concern for more people.
 (What we failed to realize was that people are more willing to take a risk with something useful, such as a car or a cell phone, than something imposed on them that has little benefit.)

 The two APS managers explained that they were currently focused on installing wireless mesh smart meters in the larger cities in Arizona.
-They were not sure this meter technology would work well in rural areas, so they had not yet decided what technology to use in sparsely populated areas, such as ours.
+They were not sure this meter technology would work well in rural areas and had not yet decided what technology to use in sparsely populated areas, such as ours.

-They voiced the idea that people having problems with smart meters could use off-grid solar, but we had experience in that area and told them there were technical issues and it was not realistic for a lot of people.
+They voiced the idea that people having problems with smart meters could use off-grid solar, but we had a lot of experience in that area and told them there were technical issues and it was not realistic for a lot of people.
 (We later estimated that it would cost about $30,000 to convert a specific house to be off the grid.
-The cost was so high because a whole new heating system had to be installed and a simple gas or wood heating system was not possible since the owner also had chemical sensitivities.)
+The cost was so high because a whole new heating system had to be installed with the boiler in a separate outbuilding.
+A simple gas or wood heating system was not possible since the owner also had chemical sensitivities.)

 They said they were looking into some sort of opt-out for us, but they could not make any promises.
 We suggested that people could mail in a postcard with the numbers on the meter every month, but they did not like that idea.